rust-lang/book/src/generics.md

 * Generic type parameters are kind of like function parameters, but for types instead of values.
 * Type parameters go inside `<>`s and are usually named things like `T`.
-* Rust generates multiple copies of generic functions so that generics are fast, but this comes at the cost of binary size.
-We will later learn how to make the opposite tradeoff.

 With that, let's talk about another fundamental Rust data type: enums.